kingbasilisk13/Crowd-simulation-of-an-ant-colony/README.md

 * Action node returns success: The selector node stops and returns success.
 * Action node returns running: The selector node stops and returns running.
 * Action node returns failed: The selector node starts executing the next child.
-The selector node is the oposite of the sequence node because it will only stop if one of the nodes returns a success.
+The selector node is the opposite of the sequence node because it will only stop if one of the nodes returns a success.

 Action nodes are used to make the agent do something and cannot have child nodes.
 This can be very limiting, especially if in a sequence you want to check if a certain condition is met before executing the rest of the sequence.
 To solve this, we use **conditional nodes**.
 Conditional nodes are nodes used to check a condition, and they return either true or false.
 An example of a selector node using conditional nodes.